 “It was the exact opposite of every sake experience I’d had up to that point.
 Kouro was mellow, rich, and sophisticated.
 I thought, Wow!
 If this exists, how many more wonderful, delicious sake are out there in Japan that the world has yet to discover?”

 And just like that, Ikoma became not only a sake believer, but a sake evangelist, starting SAKETIMES (the website you’re reading) to spread the gospel of sake and embark on a journey to find the best that Japan’s sake breweries had to offer.

 Ikoma established Clear Inc. in 2013.
-He launched SAKETIMES in 2014, as he felt that the first step was to provide to the masses with a proper source of information about the beverage, a platform for reeducating several generation of Japanese that had drifted away from sake.
+He launched SAKETIMES in 2014, as he felt that the first step was to provide to the masses with a proper source of information about the beverage, a platform for educating several generation of Japanese.
 Ikoma and SAKETIMES’ writers, over the course of four years, have visited and covered a staggering 400-plus sake breweries, building both abundant sake knowledge and a wide-ranging sake network – all leading up to the 2018 launch of the premium sake brand, SAKE100 (pronounced “sake hundred”).

 Ikoma’s SAKE100 is the ultimate manifestation of the man’s sake mission; a luxury sake brand cultivated in partnership with Japan’s most inspiring breweries, producing bottles for the label in categories that the collaborating breweries specifically excel in.

 “SAKE100 equates to ‘One Bottle, One Hundred Years of Pride.’
 It’s a lineup of all-original sake labels,” Ikoma says.
 “We’re creating incredible sake from the ground up.
 Each and every bottle is best in class.”